A bar chart showing the growth of India's interior design market from USD 32.1 billion in 2023 to USD 112 billion in 2030 with a CAGR of 14.3%.

 Why is Everyone Redecorating?

 The short answer?
 Because they can.
-The long answer involves a myriad of reasons, from increased urbanization to progressing lifestyles, rising incomes, and that uncanny urge to ensure the neighbor knows exactly how fashionable you are.
+The long answer involves many justifications, from increased urbanization to progressing lifestyles, rising incomes, and that uncanny urge to ensure the neighbor knows exactly how fashionable you are.

 What’s Driving the Boom?